wacevedo76/vimwiki/RHCSA.md

   **Understanding GRUB 2**       | The GRUB 2 boot loader makes sure that you
                              | can boot Linux.
 GRUB 2 is installed in the boot
                              | sector of your server's hard drive and is
-                             | configured to load a Linux kernel and he iniramfs
+                             | configured to load a Linux kernel and the iniramfs
                              |
   Applying changes to GRUB 2 | Starting point: /etc/default/grub
                              | also: /etc/grub.d   **usually does not need to be modified**